LGBTQ rights in Tanzania

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Tanzania face significant challenges not experienced by non-LGBTQ residents.
 Homosexuality in Tanzania is a socially taboo topic, and same-sex sexual acts (even in private and consensual) are criminal offences, punishable with life imprisonment.
 The law also criminalizes heterosexuals who engage in oral sex and anal intercourse.
-According to the 2007 Pew Global Attitudes Project, 95% (Note: The number of adults surveyed in Tanzania was 704, yielding a margin of error of 4 percent with a 95 percent confidence level.) of Tanzanian residents believed that homosexuality is a way of life that society shouldn't accept, which was the 7th-highest rate of non-acceptance in the 45 countries surveyed.
+According to the 2007 Pew Global Attitudes Project, 95% (Note: The number of adults surveyed in Tanzania was 704, yielding a margin of error of 4 percent with a 95 percent confidence level.) of Tanzanian residents believed that homosexuality is a way of life that society should not accept, which was the 7th-highest rate of non-acceptance in the 45 countries surveyed.
 Meanwhile, an Afrobarometer 2020 poll indicated that only 10% of Tanzanians would be tolerant of someone with a different sexual orientation.
 This was among the lowest in Africa, but higher than the 2007 poll.

 In recent years, Tanzania has become particularly hostile to LGBTQ people.
 In October 2017, it deported staff of several HIV/AIDS groups on the basis of "promoting homosexuality".
 Tanzania has a high HIV/AIDS rate and reportedly one million people are infected.
 The Government has increasingly resorted to homophobic rhetoric, alleging that homosexuality is "un-African".
 In 2018, a so-called "witch hunt" was declared against gay people in Dar es Salaam, where gay men were forced to endure anal examinations and torture.
 Tanzania has a poor human rights record.
 Government respect for freedom of speech and freedom of assembly is declining.
-Despite this, there have been several Tanzanian human rights campaigners, activists, lawyers and feminists like Maria Sarungi, Fatma Karume, Mwanahamisi Singano, Carol Ndosi, Zara Kay, Khalifa Said, Goodluck Haule and many others who have openly supported LGBTQ rights whilst openly opposing state-sanctioned homophobia and dangerous rhetoric from government officials who have called for further persecution of these marginalized groups.
+Despite this, there have been several Tanzanian human rights campaigners, activists, lawyers and feminists like Maria Sarungi Tsehai, Fatma Karume, Mwanahamisi Singano, Carol Ndosi, Zara Kay, Khalifa Said, Goodluck Haule and many others who have openly supported LGBTQ rights whilst openly opposing state-sanctioned homophobia and dangerous rhetoric from government officials who have called for further persecution of these marginalized groups.
 Promoters of anti-LGBTQ campaigns have included the former president Magufuli, Paul Makonda, Ally Hapi, and Hamisi Kigwangalla.

 There are no broad legal protections against discrimination based on sexual orientation or gender identity.
 However, protections against hate speech and hate crimes based on sexual orientation are in place, starting in 2018 and 2023, respectively.